usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 The process through which an applicant applies to become a subscriber of a CSP and has their identity validated by the CSP.

 #### Relying Party (RP)
-An entity that relies upon the subscriber's authenticator(s) and credentials or a verifier's assertion of a claimant’s identity, typically to process a transaction or grant access to information or a system.
+An entity that relies upon the subscriber's authenticator(s) and credentials or a verifier's assertion of a claimant's identity, typically to process a transaction or grant access to information or a system.

 #### Remote
-(*In the context of remote authentication or remote transaction*) An information exchange between network-connected devices where the information cannot be reliably protected end-to-end by a single organization’s security controls.
+(*In the context of remote authentication or remote transaction*) An information exchange between network-connected devices where the information cannot be reliably protected end-to-end by a single organization's security controls.

 > Note: Any information exchange across the Internet is considered remote.